Aldershot Garrison: Later 19th century

 In the late 1870s, it was decided that the original hutted camp needed to be replaced with some more permanent structures.
 When the wooden huts had been built in the 1850s, the contractor had guaranteed the huts for 13 years; in practice, many of those huts were still serving their purpose some 30 years later.
 In November 1881, the first steps were taken to convert the hutted camp into permanent barracks.
 At this time, the first two brick buildings were constructed in North Camp; this was quickly followed by the construction of a number of larger brick-built bungalows to replace the previous wooden designs.
 Government House was built as the garrison commander's house in 1883.
 Between 1889 and 1893, the remaining wooden buildings, in both North Camp and South Camp, were replaced by brick buildings.
 Major-General Sir Evelyn Wood had recently been appointed General Officer Commanding at Aldershot and was keen to push forward the building of the new accommodation.
 It was also, at his request, that a convention for naming the barracks was formulated.
 Wood advocated that the new barracks should all be named to commemorate famous British victories; initially this proposal met with some resistance, but was eventually adopted.
 The barracks in Stanhope Lines took names from the famous battles of the Napoleonic Wars and those in Marlborough Lines took names from Marlborough's campaigns.
 The Military Headquarters Building in Steeles Road was completed in 1895.

 In the 20th century

 Smith-Dorrien House, the local social facility for soldiers, was completed in 1909.
 The garrison used to be the corps headquarters for the Royal Corps of Transport and the Army Catering Corps; when these were merged into the Royal Logistic Corps in 1993, the corps headquarters moved to Deepcut Barracks.
-Today, the garrison is home to the headquarters of the Support Command of the British Army, and is also the administrative base for 101 Logistic Brigade.
+Today, the garrison is home to the headquarters of the Regional Command of the British Army, and is also the administrative base for 101st Operational Sustainment Brigade.
 The garrison plays host to around 70 military units and organisations.